Graduate Writing Tutors

 Zachary Powell is a PhD graduate student in English with an emphasis in Film and Media Studies.
 With a Master's from Kansas State University, he taught high school for seven years preparing students for college writing.
 Alongside teaching rhetoric and analysis in writing, he has also taught creative writing.

-Hilary Wermers serves as the Writing Center Assistant in addition to her work as a consultant.
-She graduated from UR with majors in English and gender studies.
-She particularly enjoys teasing out organization and grammar as tools to create meaning in writing while working with students from across the disciplines.
+Anna Alden serves as the Writing Center Assistant in addition to her work as a consultant.
+She graduated from UR with a degree in English.
+She enjoys working with students from a variety of disciplines, and discussing students' individual writing processes.

 Modern Languages and Cultures